deso-protocol/docs/devs/exchange-listing-api.md

 The [Quick Start](exchange-listing-api.md#quick-start) section provides examples of all of the above using the “curl” command.
 The [Full API Guide](exchange-listing-api.md#full-api-guide) section provides more detail on each API endpoint shown in the examples.

 _**Note: This API is strictly for use by exchanges.
-The bitclout.com nodes use in-browser signing such that your seed phrase never leaves your browser (**_[_**learn more**_](https://docs.deso.org/privacy-and-security)_**).
+The DeSo nodes use in-browser signing such that your seed phrase never leaves your browser (**_[_**learn more**_](https://docs.deso.org/privacy-and-security)_**).
 In contrast, exchanges are typically custodial and so some of these endpoints manipulate seeds on behalf of users.**_

 ## Quick Start

 ### **Generate a Seed Mnemonic**

 To get started, you need to generate a standard [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic seed that will be used to generate public/private key pairs.
-If you don't require that your keys be generated on an air-gapped computer, then you can use the [bitclout.com](https://bitclout.com) signup flow to generate your mnemonic.
-Note that your seed _never_ leaves your browser when you generate it on bitclout.com.
+If you don't require that your keys be generated on an air-gapped computer, then you can use the [Diamond](https://diamondapp.com) signup flow to generate your mnemonic.
+Note that your seed _never_ leaves your browser when you generate it on diamondapp.
 See [Privacy and Security](https://docs.deso.org/privacy-and-security) for more details on this process.

 If you need your seed to be generated in an offline fashion, then we recommend that you use [this tool](https://iancoleman.io/bip39/).
 Either a 12 or 24-word mnemonic should be fine, and standard Bitcoin mnemonics work as well.